VirusPilot/install-scripts/README.md

 ## OGN Tracker (intended to be installed on top of a Stratux Europe Edition)
 source: https://github.com/pjalocha/esp32-ogn-tracker

+This script installs and sets up the development environment to compile and flash the OGN tracker (e.g. T-BEAM)

 ```
 ./install-scripts/install-OGN-tracker
 cd esp32-ogn-tracker